RZEROSTERN/editorjs-flutter/README.md

 # DISCLAIMER
 This library is still under development, so critical bugs are expected and should not be used right now for a production environment.

-Also, right now this plugin is only compatible with Flutter 1, Flutter 2 compatibility will come soon.
+Also, right now this plugin is compatible with Flutter 1 and 2.
+We are working in Flutter v3 compatibility and will come soon.

 # Installation